IGEL-Community/IGEL-Custom-Partitions/CP_Source/Apps/Webcamoid/README.md

 | IGEL OS Version (min) | 11.05.133 |
 | Packaging Notes | Details can be found in the build script |
 | Package automation | [build-webcamoid-cp.sh](build/build-webcamoid-cp.sh) <br /><br /> This script will build the latest version based on Ubuntu 18.04 |

+**NOTE:**

+This package does not work -- Segment Fault -- when starting up.